-On 4/5/2021 Banque du Caire established the digital and electronic payments Company, after obtaining approvals from the regulatory authorities, the percentage of Banque du Caire reached 99.99% as the company hasn't issued any financial statements so far.

-- On 11 July 2021, Banque du Caire extraordinary general assembly convened and approved to: - Amending the text of Article Six of the bank's basic articles, which relates to the bank's authorized, issued capital and the structure of bank's shareholders. - Increasing the authorized capital from EGP 10 billion to EGP 20 billion. - Increasing the bank's issued and paid-up capital by EGP 4.750 billion, to become after the increase EGP 10 billion instead of EGP 5.250 billion, and the legal procedures are being completed and registration in the commercial register is underway.

-On 11 July 2021, Banque du Caire general assembly approved on pay dividends for the bank's shareholders from the retained earnings.
+- On 4/5/2021 Banque du Caire established the digital and electronic payments Company, after obtaining approvals from the regulatory authorities, the percentage of Banque du Caire's share reached 99.99% as the company hasn't issued any financial statements so far. - On 11 July 2021, Banque du Caire extraordinary general assembly convened and approved to: - Article 6 of association for the bank's basic articles has been amended, which related to the bank's authorized, issued capital, and the bank's shareholders structure. - Increasing the authorized capital. - Increasing the bank's issued and paid-up capital. and the legal procedures are being completed and registration in the commercial register is underway. - On 11 July 2021, Banque du Caire general assembly approved on pay dividends for the bank's shareholders from the retained earnings.

-40. Tax Position
+40. Tax position